Kabir Padavali: Background

 Rouse first encountered the work of Kabir while studying North Indian classical music in the early 1970s.
 In 1972, Rouse composed a different piece for soprano and orchestra titled Kabir Padavali, which was never performed.
 Over two decades later, a commission from the Minnesota Orchestra provided him the chance to re-explore Kabir's poetry.
 Rouse started the composition on the new piece in 1997 and completed it at his home in Pittsford, New York, on January 12, 1998.

 Rouse selected six poems on which to set his music from translations of Kabir's poetry by Linda Hess, Robert Bly, and Rabindranath Tagore.
-Linda Hess and Douglas Brooks later provided the composer with transliterations for the text from Sanskrit.
+Hess and Douglas Brooks later provided the composer with transliterations for the text from Sanskrit.

 Though the music is sung in Hindi, Rouse otherwise elected not to compose the piece in the style of Hindu music.
 He reflected in the score program notes:

 Unlike my 1972 score, this Kabir Padavali does not seek to provide a "musicologically correct" sound world as accompaniment to Kabir's words.
 There are no specific ragas employed, nor is there an attempt to reproduce Hindu vocal styles in the piece.
 However, I have attempted — particularly near the beginning and end of this score — to evoke the North Indian sound world in a more general fashion through the use of drones and via several oboe solos, the oboe possessing a sound not dissimilar to that of the Indian shahnai.
 My use of an accordion also represents an effort to parallel the sound, to some extent, of the Indian harmonium.